teddycoleman/js-objects/readme.md

 ### What is an object?

 * Objects are a type of data structure that is nearly universal across programming languages, although they may have different names in different languages
-* Like arrays, objects can hold multiple pieces of data of varying types; but unlike arrays, objects use named keys rather than indices to order and access those pieces of data
+* Like arrays, objects can hold multiple pieces of data of varying types; but unlike arrays, objects use named keys rather than indices to organize and access those pieces of data
-* Objects in general are made up of two things – properties and methods.
+* Objects in general are made up of two things – properties and values.
 Properties are data attached to an object that describe it or are related to it in some way.
-Methods are just functions, but because they're attached to an object, you can think of them as actions that the object can invoke on itself
+Values can be any of the data types or data structures we've looked at so far, or they can be methods.
+Methods are just functions, but because they're attached to an object, you can think of them as actions that the object can invoke
 * In JavaScript, an object is a type of key-value store, or a way to group many pairs of keys and values together, so sometimes it's used like a hash (in Ruby) or a dictionary (in other languages)

 Example: A car has properties, a type of engine, a color, a certain number of seats etc. Following the same logic, a JavaScript object may have **properties** and **values** for these properties.